Devotions for Lent

 Why did Jesus have to die?

-God cares about what happens when we are together—God loves relationships.
-At a deep place inside of us, we know that we need each-other and that we need to be with God.
-When we do things that are hurtful to others or that hurt our relationship with God, we become separated.
-What separates us from God?
-Not listening to God's Spirit, who speaks within our conscience; not loving the ones God loves; or not speaking the truth at a time when somebody needs to hear it.
-Everybody trips up from time to time, and we may be surprised to see how far away we've gotten from what's good, how far we've drifted from God.
+When we look for God, we may be surprised at how far away we feel, how far we've drifted away from God.
 When we're far from God, we're not at peace: our hearts are not at rest.
 The scripture says, 'Everyone has done wrong and is far away from God' (Paul's letter to the Romans—3.23).
-As if that weren't bad enough, without God's help, we are not able to fix it.
-Without God's help, we can't come back, and the people born to be in relationship with God are faced with the terrible fact of living their whole lives and dying apart from God.
+As if that weren't bad enough, without God's help, we can't fix the problem.
+Without God's help, we can't come back, and the people born to be in relationship with God are faced with the terrible fact of coming to the end of their lives without really knowing God.
+Some people have no friendship with God in the end.

 What is Lent good for?